Contextualized End-to-End Speech Recognition with Contextual Phrase Prediction Network

 \subsection{Ablation Study}

 Table \ref{ablation} presents the results of ablation study.
 We tested the performance of the contextualized AED model without sharing the CTC linear parameters in the CPP Network and without the addition of the bias loss.
 The results of not sharing the CTC linear parameters showed better B-WER performance, but the U-WER was more sensitive to the size of the biasing list.
+When a larger biasing list was used, there was a noticeable increase in the WER loss.
 Without the bias loss, the contextualized AED model completely lost its ability to perform bias recognition.
-When a larger biasing list was used, there was a noticeable increase in the WER loss.
 In the contextualized Transducer, when the bias loss is removed, the resulting model is essentially CATT, which had the ability to perform bias recognition, but the improvement in the B-WER was not as significant as before.